Email Headers and Message Format

 - [Email Editor](https://mailrith.com/docs/email-editor.md): Use Mailrith's editor to build and preview email content.

-- [RFC 5322 Internet Message Format](https://www.rfc-editor.org/rfc/rfc5322): The technical standard for internet email message format.
+- [RFC 5322 Internet Message Format](https://www.rfc-editor.org/rfc/rfc5322): Read the technical standard for internet email message format.

 - [One-Click Unsubscribe and Opt-Outs](https://mailrith.com/guides/one-click-unsubscribe.md): Understand List-Unsubscribe headers and body unsubscribe links.